Home » Type » Bread » Vegan Quick Bread » Vegan Banana Bread (Healthy + Easy)

 Tips For The Best Vegan Banana Bread

 It’s all about the bananas!
 Banana bread is easy to veganize by adding extra banana, which acts as a binder, replacing the need for eggs or other egg replacers.
-And as an added benefit, it also helps to lessen the amount of sugar needed.
-The trick is to use very ripe, freckled bananas, because the riper your bananas are, the less sugar you’ll need!
-This recipe only calls for 1/3 cup of sugar, but of course you can adjust, up or down, to suit your tastes.
+As an added benefit, you’ll be able to use less sugar.
+The trick is using very ripe, freckled bananas because the riper the bananas are, the less sugar you’ll need!
+This recipe only calls for 1/3 cup of sugar, but you can adjust, up or down, to suit your tastes.

-Fats or no fats: In place of using butter or vegetable shortening, I call for oil.
-But you’ll find this banana bread recipe to have the option of using vegan butter or shortening if you prefer.
+Use oil, butter, or applesauce (fats or no fats): This recipe calls oil in place of butter or vegetable shortening, but can use your preferred.
 I’ve also played around with using half oil and half unsweetened almond milk (equaling 1/3 cup) with excellent results.
-And if you want to skip the fats all together, for an ultra-healthy vegan banana bread, try using unsweetened applesauce – it’s terrific!
+And if you want to skip the fats altogether, for ultra-healthy vegan banana bread, try using Unsweetened Applesauce – it’s terrific!

 Spruce up your banana bread with additional add-ins and toppings!
-Add up to 1 teaspoon of cinnamon, fold in chocolate chips, walnuts or pecans to the batter.
-Or once the batter is in the loaf pan, add a sprinkle of walnuts, pecans, sesame seeds, rolled oats, or sunflower seeds over top before baking, they will add texture add protein.
+Add up to 1 teaspoon of cinnamon, or fold in chocolate chips, walnuts, or pecans to the batter.
+Once the batter is in the loaf pan, sprinkle walnuts, pecans, sesame seeds, rolled oats, or sunflower seeds over top before baking.
+They will add texture and protein!

 side by side photos showing the process of making banana bread batter..